Skip navigation

 Normal Function

-The HGD gene provides instructions for making an enzyme called homogentisate oxidase, which is active chiefly in the liver and kidneys.
-This enzyme participates in a step-wise process that breaks down two protein building blocks (amino acids), phenylalanine and tyrosine, when they are no longer needed or are present in excess.
-These two amino acids also play a role in making certain hormones, pigments, and brain chemicals called neurotransmitters.
+The HGD gene provides instructions for making an enzyme called homogentisate 1,2-dioxygenase, which is active mainly in the liver and kidneys.
+This enzyme participates in a multi step process that breaks down two protein building blocks (amino acids), phenylalanine and tyrosine.
+They get broken down when they are no longer needed or when there are too many of them.
+These two amino acids also play a role in making certain brain chemicals (neurotransmitters), hormones, and pigments.

 Health Conditions Related to Genetic Changes